01mf02/jaq/README.md

     which is not documented.

   </details>
-  jaq aims to provide a more correct and predictable implementation of jq, while preserving compatibility with jq in most cases.
 * **Performance**:
   I created jaq originally because I was bothered by [jq's long start-up time](https://github.com/stedolan/jq/issues/1411),